A. Service Policies

 A. 4.3 Arrears Policy

-Accessible Transportation, Transportation Division, Public Works Department, Region of Peel is a prepaid service that is committed to providing accessible transportation service to its clients.
-Accessible Transportation has developed this policy for clients whose accounts are in arrears.
+The Region of Peel's TransHelp accessible transportation program is a prepaid service that is committed to providing accessible transportation service to its clients.
+To ensure all aspects of the service are used responsibly and to avoid abuse of the service TransHelp has developed a policy for clients whose accounts are in arrears.

 A. 5.1 Occasional/Casual Trips

 Bookings are offered on a first come, first serve basis.
-Occasional/Casual Trips are accommodated based on availability and may be booked up to one week in advance, but no later than 2 p.m. on the working day before travel.
+Occasional/Casual Trips are accommodated based on availability and may be booked up to one week in advance, but no later than 6 p.m. on the business day before travel.

 Passengers are encouraged to book their Occasional/Casual Trips during off-peak hours (10 a.m. – 2:30 p.m. and after 6 p.m. to 8 p.m., Monday to Friday and on weekends) to increase the likelihood of accommodation.
 If available, passengers will be offered alternative trip times if the original requested trip time cannot be accommodated.
 Passengers are encouraged to consider using accessible conventional transit services offered by Mississauga Transit and Brampton Transit on their accessible routes.